xsivan/gabot/index.md

 ### *params_info*
 > `-notify params_info `

-This command  will return list of all set notify parameter for guild, from which is this command called.
+This command will return a list of all set notification parameters for the guild, from which is this command called.
 If some parameter is not set, his value will be „empty“.

 **Example**
 ```